keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Thanks to Galen’s adaptation of Hippocrates’ theory, nearly everything in nature related to the humors.
 Therefore, certain foods promoted certain qualities, and related to specific humors.
 “Foods that are hot and dry promote yellow bile, for example.” [^34] So, “a cold and moist distemperature would be corrected with a hot and dry regimen that might include hot herbs.”[^35] Many of the guidelines as to what food belongs in which category of humor largely based on flavor.
 “Pleasant-tasting foods were often seen as more nourishing, and unpleasant foods less so.”[^36] Ken Albala, a Professor of History and Cultural Ambassador for Aspictopia at the University of the Pacific, notes,

-> > “Sweetness indicates heat and moisture, which is a sure sign that a food will be nourishing.
+“Sweetness indicates heat and moisture, which is a sure sign that a food will be nourishing.
 It is apparently the only flavor that newborn infants instinctively enjoy…Our natural aversion to bitter foods indicates, by the same logic, that they are not nutritious.
 They are the opposite of sweetness, which should mean schematically that they are cold and dry…”[^37]

 In Ken Albala’s book, _Eating Right in the Renaissance_—upon which I have, admittedly, relied heavily for this part of the article—the system is described as complex and hard to follow.
-Even the physicians in the Renaissance struggled with the rules and guidelines for what foods accomplished the proper balance.[^38]Taste was a primary factor for sure, but other factors such as where the food came from, the texture of the thing, even the habitat in which the thing was grown or harvested were taken into account.
+Even the physicians in the Renaissance struggled with the rules and guidelines for what foods accomplished the proper balance.[^38] Taste was a primary factor for sure, but other factors such as where the food came from, the texture of the thing, even the habitat in which the thing was grown or harvested were taken into account.

-“Cattle fed cold and dry oats become cold and dry; sheep fed grass become cold and moist.”[^39] If you were to eat steak from a cattle fed cold and dry oats, the black bile (cold and dry, remember?) in your body would increase.
+“Cattle fed cold and dry oats becomes cold and dry \[steak]; sheep fed grass becomes cold and moist \[mutton].”[^39] If you were to eat steak from a cattle fed cold and dry oats, the black bile (cold and dry, remember?) in your body would increase.
 “The predominant humor is passed from fodder to feeder down the food chain until it ends up on our table.”[^40]

 Essentially, the humors boil down to one simple, yet prolific, thought experiment: You are what you eat.